aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

  * Create a custom policy called `dbcreds` to allow access to the credentials we are going to create soon.
 Look through the `dbcreds_policy.hcl` file.
-It defines the the Vault paths and capabilities allowed by this policy.
+It defines the Vault paths and capabilities allowed by this policy.
 It has been scoped to be the minimum needed for use by Vitess.
 Now, let's create this policy:
   ```sh
 $ VAULT_CACERT=./vault-cert.pem VAULT_TOKEN=s.CXte7Z3lOSH601asfcHKr2ra ./vault policy write dbcreds dbcreds_policy.hcl
 Success!
 Uploaded policy: dbcreds
   ```
- * This policy is written to allow storing both vtgate credentials as well as MySQL credentials used by vttablet in the Vault server.
+ * This policy is written to allow storing both vtgate credentials, as well as MySQL credentials used by vttablet in the Vault server.
 We have covered the vtgate MySQL credentials in this [document](vault_for_vtgate_credentials.md).